(What's the Story) Morning Glory?: Tour

-Reception
+Critical reception

 (What's the Story) Morning Glory? was released to lukewarm reviews from the mainstream music press.
-Many contemporary reviewers expressed disappointment at the album's perceived inferiority to Definitely Maybe, taking aim at the "banal lyrics" and the unoriginal nature of the compositions.
+Contemporary reviewers expressed disappointment at the album's perceived inferiority to Definitely Maybe, taking aim at the "banal lyrics" and the unoriginal nature of the compositions.
 David Cavanagh of Q magazine said of the lyrics: "They scan; they fill a hole; end of story.
 They [say] nothing much about anything."
 Andy Gill of The Independent commented that "She's Electric" is "laddism of a tiresomely generic kind", while "Roll with It" is "drab and chummy".
-In Spin, Chuck Eddy wrote that the band had eschewed the "Bowie glitter" of their debut for "generic classic rock", while Chicago Tribune critic Greg Kot felt that they lacked a distinguishing "attitude" despite being "modestly tuneful".
+In Spin, Chuck Eddy wrote that the band had eschewed the "Bowie glitter" of their debut for "generic classic rock", while Sydney Morning Herald critic Shane Danielsen felt the Gallaghers lacked the ability to sing or "produce classics".
 While stating that "Some Might Say" was "the best single of the year", David Stubbs of Melody Maker was critical of the album as a whole; "What's the Story [sounds] laboured and lazy.
 On this evidence, Oasis are a limited band ... they sound knackered."

 NME was more enthusiastic, with the magazine's John Robinson writing that the album shows Oasis pursuing "an altogether different direction; away from the conscience-free overloaded hedonism towards an understanding of its consequences".
 Rolling Stone's Jon Wiederhorn wrote that "What's the Story is more than a natural progression, it's a bold leap forward that displays significant musical and personal growth."
 He went on to note that the "stormy" relationship between Liam and Noel proved to be one of the album's strengths; "tension and instability have been inherent traits of great rock teams ... for Oasis, the addition of shared genes gives their songs extra impact and dimension."
 Los Angeles Times critic Robert Hilburn welcomed the album as a counterpoint to the prevailing "despair" of the decade's rock music.
 The album finished 10th in the voting for The Village Voice's annual Pazz & Jop critics' poll.
 The poll's curator Robert Christgau initially assessed it as "phony Beatlemania"; he later gave it a two-star honourable mention, indicating a "likable effort that consumers attuned to its overriding aesthetic or individual vision may well enjoy", and quipped "give them credit for wanting it all—and (yet another Beatles connection!) playing guitars".
 Select ranked the album at number two on its end-of-year list of the 50 best albums of 1995.

 In his book Britpop!, John Harris concluded that the initial negative reviews of the time missed the album's universal strengths.
 "Those who fussed about the music's more artful aspects were missing the point.
 The fact that [Noel's] songs contained so many musical echoes seemed to couch the album in an air of homely reassurance."
 Harris believed that the "ordinary" nature of some of the album's songs "turned out to be part of its deeply populist appeal".